JPPhoto/stretchs_node_stash/readme.md

 ### Debug Tools

 - `Print String to Console` - Just prints the input string to the console in the selected colour combination.
 (Useful for quickly debugging string manipulations.)

+### Compares
+- `Compare Int` - Compares two integer inputs based on a user selected method and outputs a bool depending on the result.
+Includes greater than, less than, equal to and not equal to
+- `Compare Float` - Same as above for floats
+- `Compare String` - Same as above for strings.
+Includes equals, contains, starts with and ends with.
+Has an extra toggle to ignore case if required.

 ### Tracery